jellyfin-archive/jellyfin-docs/general/contributing/Third-Party Integrations.md

 ### Jellyfin Party Extension

 #### Description
-Have you ever wanted to have all your friends watch a movie or tv show together without having to give them accss to the Jelyfin UI.
+Have you ever wanted to have all your friends watch a movie or tv show together without having to give them access to the Jelyfin UI.
 Well here it is.
-Just pull up a chrome make a link start the movie and stream with all your friends through your chrome browser to theirs.
+Just pull up a browser, create a link, start the movie and stream together with your friends through your browser of choice.

 **Links:**